tylerbcrawford/deepgram-subtitles/README.md

 ```

 **Note:** Force regeneration will incur API costs for all processed videos, so use with care.
 Consider using BATCH_SIZE to limit costs.

+## Keyterm Prompting

+Keyterm Prompting allows you to improve Keyword Recall Rate (KRR) for important keyterms or phrases by up to 90%.
+This feature is available for **Nova-3 model with monolingual transcription only**.

+### What to Include as Keyterms

+**Good keyterm examples:**
+- **Industry-specific terminology**: Medical terms (tretinoin, diagnosis), technical jargon (escalation, API)
+- **Product and company names**: Brand names, service names, competitor names
+- **Multi-word phrases**: Common phrases in your domain (account number, customer service)
+- **Proper nouns**: Names, brands, titles with appropriate capitalization (Deepgram, iPhone, Dr. Smith)
+- **Common non-proper nouns**: Use lowercase (algorithm, protocol, refill)

+**What to avoid:**
+- **Generic common words**: Very common words rarely misrecognized (the, and, is)
+- **Overly broad terms**: Words that appear in many contexts without specific meaning
+- **Excessive keyterms**: Stay well under the 500 token limit; focus on the most important 20-50 terms
+- **Inconsistent formatting**: Ensure capitalization matches your desired output

+### Keyterm Limits

+- **Maximum**: 500 tokens per request
+- **Recommended**: 20-50 focused keyterms for best results
+- **Token estimation**: Approximately 1.3 tokens per word

+### Using Keyterms with CLI

+When using the CLI tool, keyterms can be added programmatically in the code.
+See [`core/transcribe.py`](core/transcribe.py) for implementation details.

+### Using Keyterms with Web UI

+The Web UI provides a textarea input for keyterms with:
+- Real-time token counter
+- Warning indicators when approaching the 500 token limit
+- Tooltip with best practices
+- Support for comma-delimited entries

+See [Web UI](#web-ui-optional) section for more details.

 ## Pricing